fangliPI/hydro-cat/README.md

 Now enjoy ;)

 ## Backend APIs
 Following APIs enable users to manipulate data in the condition assessment tool, giving more flexibility and functionality.
-The tool I am using and would like to recommend is [Postman](https://www.postman.com/)
+The tool I am using and would like to recommend is [Postman](https://www.postman.com/).

 ### Users
 ```
 GET http://localhost:3000/api/v1/users          ##Get all users registered in this system
 POST http://localhost:3000/api/v1/user_register ##Register a new user in this system, body should be like {"name":"UserName", "password":"MyPassword"}
 DELETE http://localhost:3000/api/v1/users/:id   ##Delete a user by given the user's ID.
-Note: this should be sent with an authourization token.
+Note: this should be sent with an authourization token
 POST http://localhost:3000/api/v1/user_login    ##Check a registered user's token by this API with given body, which should be like {"name":"UserName", "password":"MyPassword"}
 ```

 ### Evaluation data
 ```
 GET http://localhost:3000/api/v1/eval_data        ##Get all evaluation data record stored in this system.
-After each condition assessment, one record is created with an unique ID and timestamp.
+After each condition assessment, one record is created with an unique ID and timestamp
-GET http://localhost:3000/api/v1/eval_data_latest	##Get the latest evaluation data record (according to the timestamp, when the record is created).
+GET http://localhost:3000/api/v1/eval_data_latest ##Get the latest evaluation data record (according to the timestamp, when the record is created)
 POST http://localhost:3000/api/v1/eval_data       ##Create a new data record by using this API with specifc formatted body (the body's format should be same as in the file db/evals.json)
 DELETE http://localhost:3000/api/v1/eval_data/:id ##Delete one evaluation data record with specific record ID
 ```